kartik-v/yii2-app-practical-b/CHANGE.md

 **Date:** 2014-11-22

 - (bug # 5): Correct loading of site.css and app assets.
-- Based on latest yii2-basic-app until 22-Nov-2014.
+- Update to latest yii2-basic-app as of 22-Nov-2014.
 - Set release to stable.

 v1.4.0